Nerd-coderZero/secure-file-sharing/README.md

    - Then upload files as Operations user
    - Switch to Client user login
    - List files and generate download links

+### Postman Collection

+A ready-to-use Postman collection file is included in the root of the repository as:

+"EZ_Backend_Assignment_KushagraJaiswal.postman_collection.json"

+You can use it to run all test scenarios including signup, email verification, file uploads, and secure downloads.

 ## Deployment